A Work Injury Attorney Can Help You Fight Back & Win

 Do you have a good relationship with your employer?
 Good for you.
 But when you get hurt on the job, you’d best hire a work injury attorney, because there’s no guarantee your loyalty to the company will be reciprocated.
 Once you file a legitimate claim, the insurance company takes over—and it gets down to the business of getting away with paying as little as possible for your compensation.

 They’re very good at it.
-But with the right work-related injury attorney, you can fight back.
+But with the right work injury attorney, you can fight back.

 Report the Incident

-One of the first questions a work-related injury attorney may ask you is if you formally reported the incident to your employer.
+One of the first questions an experienced attorney may ask you is if you formally reported the incident to your employer.
 Hopefully you kept a copy of all written communications (forms, emails, etc.) and made a note of any in-person or phone conversations regarding the incident.